 In the supply chain, innovative methods of warehouse management or distributing goods may not always pan out.
 Companies should collect data on new ideas and compare results to what worked in the past to determine future strategies.
 Here are a few examples of previous supply chain solutions that could make a comeback:

-Warehouses can't be too careful.
+Warehouses can’t be too careful.
 The Reliable Plant manufacturing information resource said signage in shop floor and inventory storage environments are essential to safety concerns.
-Businesses need to provide information for anybody who walks through dangerous work spaces, not just the employees armed with mobile tools.
-Public displays of safety data, location markings and other cautions provide important details for guests and reinforces best practices for inventory workers.
+Businesses need to provide information for anybody who walks through dangerous workspaces, not just the employees armed with mobile tools.
+Public displays of safety data, location markings and other cautions provide important details for guests and reinforce best practices for inventory workers.